Electricity interruption at Wellington Caves

 If power is restored on time the 3:30pm Cathedral will go ahead as normal.

-Normal tours and services will resume Thursday 19th of October 2017.
+Normal tours and services will resume Thursday 24 May 2018.

 Dubbo Regional Council and Wellington Caves staff apologise for any inconvenience.